Washington's COVID-19 state of emergency to end Oct. 31 - KTVZ

 Masking requirements will remain in place at health care and long-term care settings after the state of emergency ends, under an order that was updated by the state Department of Health last month.
 That order also will continue to require masking at Correctional and jail facilities when the county in which the facility is located has a medium or high level of COVID-19 transmission.

-The governor’s office said that Inslee is also looking to ensure there are protections for workers who choose to wear a mask in their workplace.
+Inslee also said he is looking at options to ensure there are protections for workers who choose to wear a mask in their workplace.

 Inslee issued the state of emergency Feb.
 29, 2020, after cases started to climb and a death in the state was the first reported COVID-10 death in the U.S. Washington is one of just a handful of states, including California and Texas, to still have active orders in place.
 Last month, North Carolina’s governor signed an order ending the state of emergency there.